ntfrnzn/svg/README.md

 stripping away information that can't possibly be rendered in the form we want.

+## Photography

+Try to get a silhouette as best as possible.
+Hold the object up against an unobstructed sky for maximum contrast.
+If using a white background, avoid shadows.

 ## IrFan View

 IrFan View is a bit limited, but it does run under windows easily.
 The key process